zorenleolumosbog/archintel-article-dashboard-in-laravel-vue/README.md

 Composer is required to install Laravel dependencies

-Nodejs is required to run the vuejs
+Nodejs is required to run the Vuejs

 #### Run this command to your terminal to clone the repo
 ```